 Just what do you know about your customers?

-Are you really interested in your customers and their business or just interested in the little bit of their business that buys your product?
+Are you really interested in your customers and their business, or just interested in the little bit of their business that buys your product?
 The distinction is an important one, especially if you are looking to be seen as a key supplier.
-Customers increasingly expect partnership suppliers to not just understand their little bit of the business but to have a broad understanding of the customers’ business in totality.
+Customers increasingly expect partnership suppliers to not just understand their little bit of the business but to have a broad understanding of the customers’ business in totality, such as:

 - What do they do?